 Copywriters usually write to either sell something or to provide information.
 UX writers, on the other hand, help users to find their way around a website or app.
 At the same time, they can suggest a certain ‒ desired ‒ behavior to the user and encourage them to take action.
 With the help of so called “microcopy”, (freelance) UX writers make users’ lives easier.
-Microcopy is a tiny piece of language and, at the same time, a tool with gigantic potential.
+Microcopy is a tiny piece of language and a tool with gigantic potential at the same time.

 What Does UX Stand for?

 UX is an abbreviation for User Experience.
 In broader terms, UX stands for the user-friendliness of any product or service.
 However, the expression UX is most commonly used in reference to websites, apps or other software products.

 Once a website has been UX optimized, it will meet user expectations or even surpass them.
 In other words: the better the user experience, the more fun the user will have with a product.
 If the UX is great, people will want to use a product again and again.
 They might even recommend it to their friends ‒ which is probably something you want.
 You can learn more about UX as a general concept over on usability.de.

 What is a UX Writer?
 And What is UX Writing?

 Everybody wants to feel safe, liked, cherished, and appreciated.
 A UX writer can convey this sensation through their writing.
 How does this work?
 The answer is as simple as it is delicate: By writing each word the way you speak to a good friend.
 Along these lines, a freelance UX writer can build up trust and encourage action through their copy.

 - Use language and phrases from your user’s everyday life.